-- Heat the oil in a large soup pot set over medium high heat.
+- Heat the oil in a large pot set over medium high heat.
 Cook the onion for 4 minutes, then add the garlic and cook until fragrant, roughly a minute.

-- Garnish each soup bowl with half of a lemon slice, a sprinkle of dill and lemon zest, and the homemade croutons.
+- Garnish each bowl with half of a lemon slice, a sprinkle of dill and lemon zest, and the homemade croutons.
 Serve immediately while still warm.

 Making the Croutons

 - Mix the cubed bread with the melted butter and garlic powder in a medium-sized bowl.